microsoft/retina/docs/metrics/plugins/dns.md

 # `dns` (Linux)

-Captures both incoming and outgoing DNS traffic, providing various metrics and details about the DNS queries and responses.
+Tracks incoming and outgoing DNS traffic, providing various metrics and details about the DNS queries and responses.

 ## Metrics